How High Should a Microwave Be Above the Stove?

 How high should a microwave be above the stove during the cooking

-If you place your microwave too high above your stovetop, it will have trouble heating up quickly because it’s too far away from the surface area where heat is being produced—the stovetop itself.
+If you place your microwave too high above your stovetop, it will have trouble heating up quickly because it’s too far away from the surface where heat is produced—the stovetop itself.

-Depending on the type of microwave you intend to use, the distance between the microwave and the range top varies.
+The distance between the microwave and the range top varies depending on the type of microwave you intend to use.
 Because over-the-range microwaves are designed to withstand higher temperatures, they require far less space between the stove and the microwave than countertop microwaves.

 How high should a microwave be above the stove?

-The microwave should be above the stove (cooktop) by 18 inches.
-Based on National Kitchen and Bath Association, if the average height of the cooktop (stovetop) is 36 inches and the microwave is at least 54 inches above the floor, you will have around 18 inches of clearance between the microwave and the stove (cooktop).
+The microwave should be 18 inches above the stove (cooktop).
+According to the National Kitchen and Bath Association, if the average height of the cooktop (stovetop) is 36 inches and the microwave is at least 54 inches above the floor, there will be around 18 inches of clearance between the microwave and the stove (cooktop).

 How high should a microwave be above the stove?